NickJHoffmann/Lucozade-Bot-Python/README.md

 ## Running
 * `python3 bot.py` or `python bot.py`
 * It will sometimes pass the Captcha check, sometimes not, so you may need to monitor it on the side to manually complete the captcha, but that is the only manual interaction required.
+The program will automatically time out if halted anywhere for more than 5 minutes, including waiting for things to load and waiting at the Captcha check.
 * All generated codes will also be stored in `codes.txt` which will be created in this directory.

 Different browser support coming...soon?
 Maybe?